-- a) Defensive players may place their stick on a ball-carrier and use equal pressure to prevent his movement. - b) Any offensive player (including the ball-carrier) who deliberately charged directly at a defensive player may be assessed a charging penalty. - c) There is to be no body-checking.

-d) A defensive player may check an offensive player by placing their stick head on an opposing player's stick head.
+- a) Defensive players may place their stick on a ball-carrier and use equal pressure to prevent his movement. - b) Any offensive player (including the ball-carrier) who deliberately charged directly at a defensive player may be assessed a charging penalty. - c) There is to be no body-checking. - d) A defensive player may check an offensive player by placing their stick head on an opposing player's stick head.

-a) The fall back rule applies when possession is gained by the goalkeeper.
 All defensive players must enter their own zone.
 Once all defensive players are in their own zone, they are free to go wherever they want.
 The goalkeeper must pass the ball to one of the offensive players who must be at least 9 feet from the crease.